RitvikGoparaju/IntegratedTravelPortal/README.md

 **Overview**

 This all started as an *End-Sem project* during my 3rd semester *C++ Programming* Course in *IIIT-Bangalore*.
-I then coded to include `Airline` to the portal.
+During that time, I coded to include `Airline` only (the minimum requirement) to the portal.
 As I fell in love with this project, I, during the *semester-end holidays*, extended it to include `Bus` routes & services too to the application.

 This project is for developing a sort of **Travel Portal**.
 Using this portal, the users can get Tickets for Airlines/Buses between the chosen *Origin* & *Destination* locations.